 In many of the world’s poorest countries, ensuring that mothers stay alive and are healthy and that their children can survive and thrive are significant challenges.
 287,000 mothers died in 2010 each from pregnancy-related causes and millions more suffered from complications related to pregnancy or childbirth, including haemorrhage, infection, hypertensive disorders and obstructed labour.
 Women living in developing countries are nearly 300 times more likely to die from complications during pregnancy and childbirth than women living in developed countries.

-In 2012, 6.6 million children died before their fifth birthday.
-Despite some countries making improvements – and in some cases, dramatic gains – in child health in recent years, sub-Saharan Africa’s child mortality rate is still 15 times that of developed countries.
+In 2012, 6.3 million children died before their fifth birthday.
+Despite some countries making improvements – and in some cases, dramatic gains – in child health in recent years, sub-Saharan Africa’s child mortality rate is still 15 times the average of high-income countries.
 Many of these deaths are from entirely preventable and treatable causes, such as pneumonia, diarrhoea, malnutrition and malaria.
 And because children who lose their mothers are five times more likely to die in infancy than those who do not, maternal health and child health challenges are deeply intertwined.

 With proper care and treatment, nearly all of these deaths could be avoided.
 However, many health systems in low- and middle-income countries have a shortage of health-care workers, a lack of basic equipment, inadequate access to basic life-saving prevention and treatment tools, and poor infrastructure.
 Improving health systems is essential to saving the lives of mothers and children in the developing world.